 Together Girlguiding and Rolls-Royce are inspiring girls to discover science and technology through fun activities.
 Rolls-Royce co-sponsors the Innovate skills builder and has co-developed the activities to encourage girls to discover more about STEM.
-They also run fun activities at Magic and Mayhem like creating lava lamps and kaleidoscopes.

 The Innovate skills builder has six stages spanning all sections.
 Girls will be awarded a badge as they complete each stage.

 Girls will have the opportunity to complete activities including carrying out scientific experiments, creating algorithms for robots, planning video games, learning about binary code through making computer science themed bracelets and having a go at being a crime scene investigator – to name a few!

 Inspired?
 Rolls-Royce have also created badge booster activities for girls that have earned their Innovate badges 2, 4 or 6.
 Download them here:

 - Completed Innovate stage 2?
 Download the badge booster activity

 - Completed Innovate stage 4?
 Download the badge booster activity

 - Completed Innovate stage 6?
 Download the badge booster activity

 Scientists and engineers at Rolls-Royce are pioneering the power that matters to connect, power and protect society.
 They are working to find the technology breakthroughs we need to decarbonise power across air, land and sea.